 The Inkey List Tranexamic Acid Night Hyperpigmentation Treatment supports the appearance of even skin tone and targets hyperpigmentation and dark spots with 2% Tranexamic Acid, 2% Acai Berry Extract and 2% Vitamin C Derivative to repair damaged skin cells and to brighten the skin.

-This is a concentrated formula that should be applied as a thin layer on your face and neck or can be used as a targeted treatment for dark spots and scarring.
+This is a concentrated formula that should be applied as a thin layer on your face and neck in place of your moisturizer or can be used as a targeted treatment for dark spots and scarring.

 TIP: The Inkey List notes (on the inside of the package) that you should continue to use this treatment even if you don’t see results immediately.
 It can take up to six weeks to see results, so you really need to give it some time to reap the benefits.

 When I hear the word Q10, I immediately think antioxidant.
 The Inkey List Q10 Serum is exactly that, a powerful antioxidant serum that protects, hydrates, and targets the signs of aging.
 This pale yellow creamy serum is formulated with Syn®-tacks, a dual peptide, which supports the formation of collagen, plus squalane for hydration and antioxidant protection.

 The serum targets the appearance of fine lines and wrinkles while protecting against environmental stressors.
 Formulated at a pH of 5.89, this serum helps to protect skin from free radical damage which leads to the signs of aging, hyperpigmentation and loss of elasticity,

 If you have issues with using vitamin C as an antioxidant for your skin due to sensitivities, Q10 is a great alternative.
 Sometimes vitamin C serums can have application texture or irritation issues, so I’ve been reaching for this serum often for use during the daytime.
 It works well under makeup and protects from environmental aggressors.